 Effects of Gestational Diabetes

 Because of high blood sugar levels in a mother, the fetus also experiences these levels.
 This can lead to high insulin levels and excessive weight gain of the fetus.
-A larger baby can lead to complications with delivery for the mother such as labor difficulties, increased need for cesarean section, heavy bleeding with delivery, and vaginal tears during normal delivery.
+A larger baby can lead to issues with delivery for the mother such as labor difficulties, increased need for cesarean section, heavy bleeding with delivery, and vaginal tears during normal delivery.

 Mothers with gestational diabetes also have higher rates of hypertension (high blood pressure) and preeclampsia which can lead to preterm labor and premature delivery.